Radha Soami Satsang Beas: Global presence and demographics

-From its origins in Punjab, Radha Soami Satsang Beas has grown into a global organisation with a significant international following.
-The organisation has a presence in more than 90 countries, managed through a network of thousands of local satsang centers that serve as spiritual hubs for their communities.
+From its origins in Punjab, Radha Soami Satsang Beas has grown into a global organisation with an international following.
+The organisation has a presence in more than 90 countries, managed through a network of thousands of local satsang centres that serve as spiritual hubs for their communities.

 The international structure is centrally guided from the Dera in Beas but administered locally.
-In countries with a large following, formal boards of management are established, and the Master appoints representatives who are authorised to conduct initiations on his behalf.
+In countries with a large following, formal boards of management are established, and the Master appoints authorised representatives to conduct initiations on his behalf.
 This has allowed for the establishment of major centers that host regional gatherings across the world, including in the United States (Petaluma, California, and Fayetteville, North Carolina), the United Kingdom (Haynes Park), Australia, South Africa, and Canada, alongside a strong presence throughout Europe, Africa, the Asia-Pacific region, and Latin America.

-The following of RSSB is exceptionally diverse, a characteristic attributed to its non-sectarian and universal teachings.
+The following of RSSB is diverse, a characteristic attributed to its non-sectarian and universal teachings.
 The philosophy is presented as a spiritual science compatible with any religion, and followers are not required to abandon their own cultural or religious identities.
 Consequently, the membership includes people from virtually all major world religions, nationalities, and socioeconomic backgrounds.
-Followers come from all walks of life, including farmers, artists, scientists, and business professionals, reflecting the universal accessibility of the path.
+Followers come from various walks of life, including farmers, artists, scientists, and business professionals, reflecting the universal accessibility of the path.

+Influence in politics

+The organisation has traditionally maintained distance from politics and media.
+In the last decade, the current spiritual head has had several meetings with political figures from across party lines creating a question about the organisation's apolitical stance.
+In 2020, RSSB's Delhi centre was turned into a COVID-19 care centre.
+Kejriwal from the Aam Aadmi Party and Amit Shah from the Bhartiya Janta Party visited the Delhi centre.
+Amit Shah met the RSSB head again in 2022.
+In 2022, Narendra Modi spent an hour in Beas.

+Ahead of the Punjab elections, in February 2026 the Beas head organised a public anti-drugs walk with leaders from Bharatiya Janata Party (BJP) and the Shiromani Akali Dal (SAD).
+Historically Dera Beas has maintained a neutral stand in politics.
+However, this walk did raise a political storm.
+Chief minister of Haryana Nayab Saini also met the Guru ahead of the polls.

+In 2026 Dhillon visited Bikram Singh Majithia in jail.
+Majithia of SAD was arrested due to a corruption charge related to a disproportionate assets (DA) case.
+He had been arrested earlier too in connection with a 2021 Narcotic Drugs and Psychotropic Substances (NDPS) Act case.
+Bikram Singh Majithia's wife Ganieve Kaur is a distant relative of the dera head.
+Dhillon in an interview to the press said that all allegations on Majitha's are false.